This article originally appeared on VICE Germany

-At the end of 2015, Yvonne Eisenring decided to quit her job, leave her apartment, and travel the world looking for love.
-Tel Aviv, Havana, New York, Hamburg, Rome—in one year, she visited 12 countries, had more than 50 dates and then, when she got back, wrote a book about her experiences.
+At the end of 2015, Yvonne Eisenring decided to quit her job, leave her apartment and travel the world looking for love.
+Tel Aviv, Havana, New York, Hamburg, Rome – in one year she visited 12 countries, had over 50 dates and then, when she got back, wrote a book about her experiences.
 I got in touch with her to find out if it's really easier to fall in love when dating is your full-time job.

 VICE: Was your job so stressful that you had to take tim off to find a date?

-Yvonne Eisenring**:** I started working when I was 20.
+Yvonne Eisenring: I started working when I was 20.
 I was one of the youngest TV reporters in Switzerland.
-When I turned 27, I realized that I hadn't been in love for a while and asked myself why.
-I wanted to see if falling in love is more likely to happen when you have free time and no responsibilities.
-Some friends thought it was a brave thing to do; others worried that I was gambling with my career.
+When I turned 27, I realised that I hadn't been in love for a while and asked myself why.
+I wanted to see if falling in love is more likely to happen, when you have free time and no responsibilities.
+Some friends thought it was a brave thing to do, others worried that I was gambling with my career.

 If I had taken that year off to do some postgraduate training, then nobody would have thought twice about it, since it would have been a good thing for my career.
 But with falling in love, you never know if it's worth it.

 We're very performance-oriented.
 Everything we do has to result in something.
-And since being in love doesn't yield immediate results, we choose to spend our time on our bodies, careers, or social media profiles instead.
+And since being in love doesn't yield immediate results, we choose to spend our time on our bodies, our careers or our social media profiles instead.
 You only have time to meet someone between leaving the office and going to the gym.

 Isn't it performance-oriented to treat falling in love like a project?